wigging/wigging.github.io/posts/swiftui/image-colormap.md

 ---
-title: Image from colormap filter
+title: Image from colormap filter in SwiftUI
 date: July 22, 2023
 ---